European Health Insurance Card (EHIC)

 No advance charges

 In Europe, the EHIC is accepted by hospitals and most other healthcare providers.
-If you present the card when you need treatment, you do not need to pay them any charges yourself.
-Instead, they bill OHRA directly.
+If you present the card when you need treatment, you do not have to advance healthcare costs, these are settled between the countries.
 Note that some non-hospital healthcare providers do not yet accept the EHIC.
 If you visit one of them, you will have to pay upfront.

 Reimbursements under your OHRA Health Insurance are subject to an annual policy excess.
 But when a foreign healthcare provider bills us for costs incurred using your EHIC, you do not pay any excess.
 If you have to pay medical costs in advance and then claim them under your OHRA policy, however, any outstanding excess is deducted from your reimbursement.